RobertAlbus/clover/ADR/ADR-05-Scripts-Are-Make-Targets.md

-# ADR 05: Scirpts Are Make Targets
+# ADR 05: Scripts Are Make Targets

 2023-09-13